John o' Groats Day Trip - Photo 1

 John o' Groats Day Trip

-Continuing north, you'll arrive at Wick, an old Viking settlement, where you will have free time to explore the historic centre and enjoy a typical lunch (not included) while taking in views of Wick Bay.
+Just outside Golspie, a stop at Dunrobin Castle will allow you to explore the castle's elegant rooms, gardens, and museum dedicated to ethnography and archaeology.
+Continuing north, you'll reach Wick, one of the oldest Viking settlements in the UK, where you will have free time to explore the historic center and enjoy a typical lunch (not included) while taking in views of Wick Bay.

-After lunch, you'll drive for another half an hour to John o' Groats, famous for its coastal views.
-Stroll along the seafront cliffs and enjoy panoramic views, with the possibility of seeing Atlantic puffins, grey seals, and orcas.
+After lunch, you'll drive for another half hour to John o' Groats.
+Here, you can stroll along the seafront cliff and enjoy panoramic views of the Scottish Highlands, with the possibility of spotting Atlantic puffins, grey seals, and orcas in the area.

 Included